-Sunny leading from Gurdaspur, Hema catches up in Mathura
+Sunny wins from Gurdaspur, Hema Malini retains Mathura

-New Delhi, May 23: Two famous personalities from the Bollywood from the same family are in the election fray, both are contesting on the BJP tickets, but the outcome may bring a big cheer on both Sunny Deol's and Hema Malini's faces as both are leading from their respective seats, as per latest updates (2.15 pm, May 23).
+New Delhi, May 23: Two famous personalities from the Bollywood from the same family are in the election fray, both are contesting on the BJP tickets, but the outcome would bring a big cheer on both Sunny Deol's and Hema Malini's faces as both have won from their respective seats.

 Initially, Malini was trailing in Mathura while Deol was leading in Gurdaspur.
-As per latest trends, Malini seems to have caught up.
+As per latest trends, Malini not only caught up but went on the win for the second consecutive time.

 Deol is contesting as a BJP candidate from Punjab's Gurdaspur, a seat which once was BJP bastion but was wrested away from Congress in by-elections.
 Congress MP Sunil Jakhar snatched the seat from BJP in the 2017 bypoll, which was necessitated after the death of Vinod Khanna in April that year.
 As per latest updates, Deol was leading from Gurdaspur by over a lakh votes.
 Khanna had first won from Gurdaspur in 1998.
 He went on to win three times in a row.